mark1900/druid-sandbox/kafka-storm-topology-test/README.md

 This Storm Topology test assumes that all required services are installed onto the same server.

-* Remember to replace the "&lt;sever-ip-address&gt;" placeholder.
+* Remember to update the application's configuration.
 * Remember to check your firewall settings.

 # Server Configuration